APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 ### Getting/Editing/Deleting a Pet by Name
 The `/pets/{petName}` path has three operations: `GET`, `PATCH`, and `DELETE`.
 These are very similar to the operations we've already discussed, except that these three only operate on a single pet, rather than all pets or a filtered list of pets.
 The [Mock middleware](../middleware/mock.md) will figure out that the `{petName}` path parameter corresponds to the `name` property on the `pet` model (using the [same logic as before](#determining-the-primary-key)).
-This would still work, even if the parameter name was completely different, like `{theThingICallMyPet}`.
+This would still work, even if the parameter name was completely different, like `theThingICallMyPet`.

-Since the pet is determined by the `{petName}` property, the `GET` and `DELETE` operations don't need to pass any other parameters.
+Since the pet is determined by the `{petName}` parameter, the `GET` and `DELETE` operations don't need to pass any other parameters.
 The `PATCH` operation accepts a `pet` parameter that is the JSON data to update the pet.

 ##### Changing a Pet's Name
 Let's say you have this pet: `{name: "Fido", type: "dog"}` at the URL [/pets/Fido](http://localhost:8000/pets/Fido), and you decide you want to change Fido's name to "Fluffy".
 So, you send a `PATCH` request to [/pets/Fido](http://localhost:8000/pets/Fido) with the data `{name: "Fluffy", type: "dog"}`.
 Presto!
 Fido is now Fluffy.
 Except for one thing: Fluffy's URL is still [/pets/Fido](http://localhost:8000/pets/Fido), _not_ [/pets/Fluffy](http://localhost:8000/pets/Fluffy).
 Why is that?